ROBERT Z GRANT

 ROBERT Z GRANT is a New York-based actor and improviser.

 At 17, Robert moved to New York to study Dance at NYU’s Tisch School of the Arts, where he was one of only two men accepted into the program that year.
 He has since worked with some amazing talents.
-He trained as an actor with Bill Esper at the William Esper Studio in New York, studied clowning and Commedia with Christopher Bayes at The Public Theater and at Juilliard, and discovered improv with Ralph Buckley and The Yes Show Workshops.
+He trained as an actor with Bill Esper at the William Esper Studio in New York, studied clowning and Commedia with Christopher Bayes at The Public Theater and at Juilliard, and honed his improv chops in the tradition of Second City.

-Robert has been a cast member of the award-winning improvised musical comedy BROADWAY'S NEXT H!T MUSICAL since 2003, and he tours the country performing with the show.
-Other recent credits include: Mark in THE BRAZILIAN DILEMMA (Collective:10); Tomas in 42 SECONDS OF HAPPINESS and THE RAINBOW EXPERIMENT (both indie feature films); and a fourth season of INSIDE AMY SCHUMER (Comedy Central).
+Robert has been a cast member of the award-winning improvised musical comedy BROADWAY'S NEXT H!T MUSICAL since 2003, and he tours the country and internationally performing with the show.
+Other credits include: five years of the COLLECTIVE:10 play festival; Tomas in 42 SECONDS OF HAPPINESS and THE RAINBOW EXPERIMENT (both indie feature films); and four seasons of INSIDE AMY SCHUMER (Comedy Central).

-Robert was inducted into Dowling High School's Performing Arts Hall of Fame in 2013, and returns regularly to offer coaching, talkbacks and workshops to current students.
+Robert was inducted into Dowling High School's Performing Arts Hall of Fame in 2013, and has returned to offer coaching, talkbacks and workshops to current students.

 Robert teaches improvisation at colleges and high schools across the country.
 In New York, he currently teaches at the William Esper Studio.
 He has performed and led workshops at the American Comedy Institute, the International Center for Photography, ComedySportz NY, the Children’s Acting Academy, and for such companies as CNN Money, IBM, Astra Zeneca, Pfizer, Merrill Lynch, Crayola, Heineken USA and others.